bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 for the purpose of a comprehensive validation from an appropriate OLCI database containing products covering a variety of selected snow-covered areas.
 All SNAP
 S3-SNOW processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linus, MacOS).
-The procedure for installation and operation is described in this chapter.
+The :underline:`procedure` for installation and operation is described in this chapter.

 .. index:: Theoretical Background Summary